Watch: Stage on which farmer leader Tikait was standing collapses

 Comply!
 Govt to Twitter on farmer protest hashtag

-Chaduni also criticised the government''s move of parking buses to seal the main entry points, putting up multi-layer barricades and checkpoints at the Delhi''s Ghazipur border, the new focal point of the farmers'' agitation.
+Chaduni also criticised the government's move of parking buses to seal the main entry points, putting up multi-layer barricades and checkpoints at the Delhi's Ghazipur border, the new focal point of the farmers' agitation.

-He said the farmers'' agitation will continue till the time the government does not withdraw the farm laws.
+He said the farmers' agitation will continue till the time the government does not withdraw the farm laws.